ApexBortz/Project-1-Videogame/README.md

 - Upload sprites for ship & meteors & earth

-Special Thanks to Chris Courses, JFiddle, and Stack Overflow tutorials for the help in programming this game.
+Special Thanks to Chris Courses, JFiddle, and Stack Overflow tutorials for the helping me in programming this game.